GALLAGHER SERIES EXTRAS

 A dash of superior lip skills

-Bake at steaming hot temperatures until full cooked.
+Bake at steaming hot temperatures until fully cooked.

 Enjoy at your leisure.